For much of the 2016 presidential campaign, Donald Trump has touted his early opposition to the Iraq War as evidence of his foreign policy judgment.

 Trump later added that despite the war being tougher than was initially thought, "we are there now, we have to stay, we have to win."

-In an interview for Esquire’s August interview, Trump lambasted the execution of the war and predicted the rise of a more vicious leader than Saddam Hussein after America’s withdrawal.
+In an interview for Esquire's August 2004 issue, Trump lambasted the execution of the war and predicted the rise of a more vicious leader than Saddam Hussein after America's withdrawal.

 "Look at the war in Iraq and the mess that we're in," Trump said.
 "I would never have handled it that way.
 Does anybody really believe that Iraq is going to be a wonderful democracy where people are going to run down to the voting box and gently put in their ballot and the winner is happily going to step up to lead the county?
 C'mon.
 Two minutes after we leave, there's going to be a revolution, and the meanest, toughest, smartest, most vicious guy will take over.
 And he'll have weapons of mass destruction, which Saddam didn't have."